The PMI SFBAC Mentorship Program

 - Earn PDUs for your participation

-- We will do our best to match you to Mentees based on your preference.
+- We will do our best to match Mentors to Mentees based on the indicated preference.

-- Circles are subject to change and will depend on the level of interest from the Mentee applicants.
+- Matches are subject to change and will depend on the level of interest from the Mentee applicants.

 PMI-SF Bay Area Mentorship Program